archlinux/repod/docs/repod/configuration.rst

 The repod service uses a |TOML| based configuration file format.

-A configuration can either be provided using ``/etc/arch-repo-management/config.toml`` and/ or by providing ``.toml`` files in the override location ``/etc/arch-repo-management.d/``.
+A configuration can either be provided using ``/etc/repod.conf`` and/ or by providing ``.conf`` files in the override location ``/etc/repod.conf.d/``.
 If no configuration file exists, the application will assume some defaults.
 Override configuration files are merged and used to override the defaults or any configuration provided in the default configuration file.